shoelace-style/shoelace/CONTRIBUTING.md

 There are some exceptions to this (e.g. when it significantly improves developer experience), but a good rule of thumbs is "will this need to change based on screen size?"
 If so, you probably want to use a CSS variable.

+### Custom event names

+All custom events must start with `sl-` as a namespace.
+For compatibility with frameworks that utilize DOM templates, custom events must have lowercase, kebab-style names.
+For example, use `sl-change` instead of `slChange`.

+This convention avoids the problem of browsers lowercasing attributes, causing some frameworks to be unable to listen to them.
+This problem isn't specific to one framework, but [Vue's documentation](https://vuejs.org/v2/guide/components-custom-events.html#Event-Names) provides a good explanation of the problem.

+> Additionally, `v-on` event listeners inside DOM templates will be automatically transformed to lowercase (due to HTML’s case-insensitivity), so `v-on:myEvent` would become `v-on:myevent` – making `myEvent` impossible to listen to.

 ### When to use a CSS custom property vs. a CSS part

 There are two ways to enable customizations for components.
 One way is with CSS custom properties ("CSS variables"), the other is with CSS parts ("parts").